johannefranck/johannefranck.github.io/demographics.markdown

 *Tårnby*, *Falkoner*, and *Indre By* stand out as the wealthiest districts, with 35% or more of households in each district earning above 750,000 DKK annually by 2019.
 In contrast, *Nørrebro* and *Bispebjerg* maintain a more diverse income distribution, with a broader spectrum of income brackets.
 This broader distribution aligns with the income support patterns observed earlier, where these districts had higher shares of unemployment benefits.
 A common trend across all districts is the overall rise in income levels.
 The number of households earning over 750,000 DKK annually has approximately doubled from 2009 to 2019 in every district.
 The most pronounced increase occurs in *Bispebjerg* and *Nørrebro*, where the share of households earning over 500,000 DKK rose from 18.7% to 35.9% and 20% to 40%, respectively.
 In *Tårnby*, the share of households earning above 500,000 DKK annually increased from 43% to 55%, further solidifying its profile as a higher-income district.
 However, this increase is less dramatic compared to the steeper rises in *Nørrebro* and *Bispebjerg*.

 Another notable trend is the sharp decline in households earning 100,000–149,999 DKK annually, a pattern consistent across all districts.
 This decline suggests a broader economic uplift, but it also raises questions about the affordability of living in Copenhagen for lower-income residents (*Source: [RUC Diversitet eller Ensretning](https://ruc.dk/diversitet-eller-ensretning-er-kobenhavn-stadig-alle-om-10-ar)*).
 As these lower-income brackets steadily diminish, the question arises: Will the city’s diversity persist if lower-income households are increasingly priced out?
 The observed trends suggest that Copenhagen is becoming increasingly affluent across all districts, with rising income levels and a growing share of high-income households.
-However, since the data does not track individuals over time, it is unclear whether these trends are driven by current residents earning more or by the arrival of wealthier newcomers.
+However, since the data does not track individuals over time, it is unclear whether these trends are driven by current residents earning more or by the arrival of wealthier newcomers. (*Source: [AE Rådet](https://www.ae.dk/files/dokumenter/analyse/ae_velstillede-boernefamilier-indtager-koebenhavn_0.pdf)*)

 While rising incomes may signal economic growth, it could also indicate growing economic polarization.
 This could particularly affect districts with more uniform income distributions, such as *Nørrebro* and *Bispebjerg*, where economic diversity may foster a another spectrum of political beliefs and values as we saw in the party vote shares and winning parties in the election analysis.
 As the city becomes more expensive to live in, some residents may also be priced out, leading to a wealthier overall population which needs to be noticed and planned for in the future (*Source: [Via Ritzau](https://via.ritzau.dk/pressemeddelelse/13726689/ny-undersogelse-derfor-flytter-tusindvis-hvert-ar-til-og-fra-kobenhavn?lang=da)*).